jonnor/ESC-CNN-microcontroller/report/report.md

 It is also desirable to reduce how often classification is needed.
 Could this benefit from an adaptive sampling strategy?
-For example to primarily do classification for time-periods which exceed a sound level threshold, or to sample less often when the sound sources changes slowly.
+For example to primarily do classification for time-periods which exceed a sound level threshold, or to sample less often when the sound source changes slowly.